Street Fighting Years: Recording

 The music and themes on Street Fighting Years emerged as a reaction to Simple Minds' accession to the role of stadium rock band after years of effort.
-Kerr would later reflect "we’d had success beyond our belief and we were just on the verge of getting bored with our own thing.
+Kerr later reflected "we’d had success beyond our belief and we were just on the verge of getting bored with our own thing.
 I don’t think we quite knew that, and we certainly didn’t talk about it, and it’s inevitable after ten years that it happened."
 After many years of lyrics which were intellectual, impressionistic or emotional in nature, Kerr had also decided that it was time to start writing about the outside world and directly political subjects, rather than his own emotional landscape (partially due to his ongoing divorce).
 "The last thing I wanted to write about was myself.
 I didn’t want to sit licking my own wounds...
 The word ‘activists’ might be pushing it, but we were from that background.
 It was inevitable the strains of that would come out in our music."

 As part of the intended changes, the band chose to work with the production team of Horn and Lipson, who between them had most recently been working with Pet Shop Boys, Frankie Goes to Hollywood, Propaganda (using several former Simple Minds bandmembers) and Grace Jones.
 Although the results were sometimes inspired, the process was not without difficulties, with Kerr having to have an emergency meeting with Horn after six months of very slow work.
 "We saw hitching our wagon to Trevor and Stephen’s Fantasia production world as like strapping on rocket engines...(but) before he came along, Trevor told me, ‘Jim, one of the reasons we wanted to work with you is we’re bored of our thing,’” recalls Jim.
 “So there we were, two camps bored of their sound, looking for the other to help.
 I just thought, ‘Oh, for fuck’s sake!’...
-I’m sure we didn’t give Trevor and Stephen the easiest time, and it says something they didn’t work together again after Street Fighting Years.
-We were a bit dead on our feet and it’s still a frustration (that) that atmosphere was there."
+I'm sure we didn't give Trevor and Stephen the easiest time, and it says something they didn't work together again after Street Fighting Years.
+We were a bit dead on our feet and it's still a frustration (that) that atmosphere was there."